 In general, GHG emissions not connected directly to the production system relevant for the product shall be excluded from the system boundaries.
 These are amongst others:

-Employee commuting and work travel

-Research and development, administration, or sales processes

-Auxiliary inputs not directly related to the production process (such as heating and lighting of associated office rooms, secondary services like maintenance, sanitary facilities, canteen services, facility management e.g., plant security and fire safety and general IT)

-Auxiliary inputs to maintain the manufacturing equipment

-Emissions from construction or dismantling of capital good (such as buildings, manufacturing equipment or any other infrastructure for transport, media or energy distribution and energy generation, within or outside the control of the reporting company)

 4.2.4.
 Data collection and data types

 Emissions shall by default be reported averaged over the period of one year (reporting or calendar year) to avoid seasonal fluctuations and reflect typical production conditions.